SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-commissioning.md

 ## Password Authenticated Session Establishment (PASE)

 For Matter devices to ensure the utmost security, the Matter Commissionee and Commissioner establish a secure channel of communication.
-Here, the Commissioner and the Commissionnee establish a password-authenticated session establishment where they derive encryption keys.
+Here, the Commissioner and the Commissionee establish a password-authenticated session establishment where they derive encryption keys.
 Once this session is established, all other messages will be encrypted with the PASE derived keys.
 This connection is timed and confined between the Commissionee and the Commissioner, and is meant to establish a secure connection between the two devices to communicate with one another.

 ## Device Attestation